 The historical development of modeling techniques concerning plume rise is analogous to the historical development of theoretical formulas for the prediction of plume rise, i.e., the effluent buoyancy was thought to be negligible in comparison with its momentum.
 Sherlock and Stalker (1940) appear to have done the first wind tunnel study relating to plume behavior.
 Specifically, their experiments established the rule that the effluent speed must exceed one-and-one-half times the wind speed in order to avoid downwash in the lee of the stack.
 This "one-and-one-half-times" rule is still widely applied today.
 They worked with a 1:300 scale model, but chose to use essentially identical model and full-scale values of wind speed and effluent temperature.
-One of their conclusions was "...the temperature of the stack gas is relatively unimportant as a means of controlling the downwash...".
-At the present time, it is still not clear exactly what effect buoyancy does have on the oneand-one-half-times rule, but is evident that the buoyancy was not properly scaled in the Sherlock and Stalker experiments.
-Their experiments, even with the very hot (400°F) effluent, were highly momentum-dominated plumes (effectively jets), and corrections were made only for the change of momentum due to change in temperature (density).
-More recent work (cf. Huber et al., 1979) indicates that the buoyancy per se of the lighter effluent is ineffectual in preventing downwash; instead, the decrease in density alone contributes to downwash because it reduces the effluent momentum.
+Ore of their conclusions was "...the temperature of the [stack] gas is relatively unimportant as a means of controlling the downwash...".
+At the present time, it is still not clear exactly what effect buoyancy does have on the oneand-one-half-times rule, but it is evident that the buoyancy was not properly scaled in the Sherlock and Stalker experiments.
+Their experiments, even with the very hot (400° F) effluent, were highly momentum-dominated plumes (effectively, jets), and corrections were made only for the change of momentum due to change in temperature (density).
+More recent work (cf. Huber et al. 1979) indicates that the buoyancy per se of the lighter effluent is ineffectual in preventing downwash; instead, the decrease in density alone contributes to downwash because it reduces the effluent momentum.

 Numerous model studies have been conducted since those of Sherlock and Stalker, but very few of the results have been compared with atmospheric data or even with other model results.
 Much worse, there has not been a uniform application of similarity criteria.
 Each investigator appears to apply a different set of rules which ensure that his experiment models the rise of a plume in the atmosphere.
-It is evident after only a little study that some of these rules are conflicting and that all of them cannot be correct.
-Indeed, this is currently a highly controversial topic that has generated much discussion, correspondence and further experimental work over the past 3 to 4 years.
-Several groups of experimenters claim to have done "the definitive tests", but as yet, a consensus on modeling buoyant plumes has not emerged.
+It is evident after only a little study that some of the rules are conflicting and that all of them cannot be correct.